in

 My headaches occur unexpectedly and though they rarely happen on the trail I am always ready.
 It’s no fun hiking up and down over rough terrain with a throbbing headache.
 If you have headaches or similar issues, bring medication just in case.

-Salomon Trail Running Shoes
+Trail Hiking Shoes

-I love my Salomon XA 3D Ultra 2 trail running shoes.
-They are rugged, lightweight, comfortable and work well when crossing streams.
-The shoes can be rinsed out from the inside with a garden hose.
-If you don’t have trail running shoes, your old tennis shoes should work just fine.
-(You can trust your old tennis shoes for comfort and not making blisters on a long hike.)
 Don’t wear your new tennis shoes.
 It’s very likely your shoes will get dirty and muddy on Kauai trails.
-Kauai’s red dirt and mud is famous for leaving its mark.
+Kauai’s red dirt and mud are famous for leaving their mark.
 The specific Salomon shoe listed above may no longer be available but Salomon has plenty of trail running shoes to pick from.

-Although many different kinds of small backpacks can work on Kauai trails, I prefer my INOV-8 Race Elite Backpack.
-INOV-8 backpacks are designed to be durable and very lightweight.
-Many professional long-distance trail runners use INOV-8 backpacks for endurance competitions.
 I have had my INOV-8 backpack for several years now, using it on many Kauai trails and also for cycling trips in China.
 The pack has never failed me once.
 What I like about the pack is that it is extremely lightweight, can hold a fair amount of gear, is water repellent, offers easy access to water bottles, and can be adjusted for fit several different ways.
-For such a high-end product, INOV-8 backpacks are relatively affordable and can be found from about $50 to $100.
-Mine is an older model, but newer models are available including the INOV-8 Race Elite 24.

 Oakley Prescription Sunglasses